grantcarthew/node-rethinkdb-job-queue/README.md

   concurrency: 100,
   removeFinishedJobs: 30, // true, false, or number of days.
 }

-const q = new Queue(options)
+// This is the main queue instantiation call const q = new Queue(options)

-const jobDefaults = {
+// Customizing the default job options for new jobs const jobDefaults = {
   priority: 'normal',
   timeout: 300,